fago/entity_archive/README.txt

 ------------
 by Wolfgang Ziegler, nuppla@zites.net

-This are API modules, so only install them if you are instructed to do so, you want to run the tests or to force using modules to use the latest version of the entity CRUD API.
+This are API modules.
+You only need to enable them, if a module depends on one of them or you are interested in using them for development.

 This README is for interested developers.
 If you are not interested in developing,